 It is often better to try to resolve problems by speaking to the person who is causing the noise disturbance, if this is possible without putting your safety at risk.
 The introduction of a third party such as the Council may inflame the situation rather than resolve it.

 If you feel you are unable to approach the person causing the problem you could use mediation to try to resolve the issue.
-The Guildford Mediation Service is a free, impartial and confidential service, which helps neighbours to resolve conflicts.
+The West Surrey Mediation Service is a free, impartial and confidential service, which helps neighbours to resolve conflicts.

 If the situation does not improve, you can report the noise nuisance using our online form.